Genootschap

 A genootschap (German - genossenschaft) is a specifically Dutch form of company, association, society or cooperative, named after the pursuit for which its members gather.
+Many of the genootschappen were created in the second half of the 18th century.
+They allowed like-minded people to meet, socialize, listen to presentations and discuss each other's work.
+Genootschappen were established in the various sciences, in Dutch language and literature, and in other fields.

 Definition

 Each member voluntarily joins his or her fate with that of his or her fellow members and that of the genootschap's ups and downs.
 Such a society also usually has a number of other characteristics: